josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 1: Create your Azure Machine Learning project

-1. Connect to the Lab VM (DSVM) (If you are already connected to your DSVM, skip to Step 8)
+1. Connect to the Lab VM (DSVM) (If you are already connected to your DSVM, skip to Step 8).

-2. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list
+2. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list.

-3. Next, select your lab Data Science Virtual Machine (DSVM) from the list
+3. Next, select your lab Data Science Virtual Machine (DSVM) from the list.

     ![Select the Lab DSVM from within your lab resource group](media/select-lab-dsvm.png 'Select Lab DSVM from resource group')

-4. On your Lab DSVM blade, select **Connect** from the top menu
+4. On your Lab DSVM blade, select **Connect** from the top menu.

     ![The Connect button is selected on the Lab DSVM blade menu bar.](media/lab-dsvm-connect.png 'Connect button')